Mohamed-Elmessiry/ajax-project/README.md

+# munchies

-## munchies is a web app created allowing users to search for recipes based on categories, and based on cuisine (chinese, italian, french....etc).
+munchies is a web app created allowing users to search for recipes based on categories, and based on cuisine (chinese, italian, french....etc).
 The app allows users to view the ingredients of a single recipe and save the details of the recipe using local storage.
 The data is created by using Edamam's api using an XML HTTP request.

 # Technologies Used